At A Glance

 Dr. Susan Rather is Associate Professor of American Art History at the University of Texas at Austin.
 She is the author of Archaism, Modernism, and the Art of Paul Manship.

-Robert Cozzolino is Senior Curator and Curator of Modern Art at the Pennsylvania Academy of the Fine Arts, where Paul Manship studied and exhibited.
+Robert Cozzolino is the former Senior Curator and Curator of Modern Art at the Pennsylvania Academy of the Fine Arts, where Paul Manship studied and exhibited.

 Segment Producer: Jenna Weiss-Berman